Jonathan S. Goldman

 Happily discovering the BATS School of Improvisation (then known as Bay Area Theatresports™ in 1998, I soon became the Volunteer Director for their community service program, Laughing Stock, which provides free Improv classes to people living with life-threatening illnesses such as HIV/AIDS, Cancer, Hep C, etc., and their care partners.
 I continued taking specialty classes, performed occasionally with the Mirth Brokers ensemble under the direction of Gerri Lawlor, and lead Intro to Improv workshops at a variety of HIV/AIDS and men's retreats in northern and southern California and afloat on the Caribbean and Pacific Ocean.

-I moved to the Warm Sands area of Palm Springs in February 2014 with my mixed rescue terrier, Roopert, to re-invent myself.
+I moved to Palm Springs in February 2014 with my mixed rescue terrier, Roopert, to re-invent myself.
 Improv has helped keep my spirits youthful (well, that and a good moisturizer) and energized.
 I performed with Andy Harmon's Acting Improv class at the 2014 Improv/Comedy Festival in Indio.
 Always looking forward to making new friends as I offer localites the opportunity to sample the fun and joy that is Improvisational Theater.
 Improv builds community.
 Come join for some laughs!
+Or arrange for a free demo at your club.